2026 VA Home Loan Limits vs. 2025 VA Home Loan Limits

 • Your credit score.
 This number, which ranges from 300 to 850, helps lenders get a snapshot of your credit history.
 The score is based on your payment history, the percentage of available credit you’re using, how often you open and close accounts such as credit cards, and the average age of your accounts.

-To qualify for a jumbo loan, some lenders require a minimum score of 700 to 740 for a primary home, or up to 760 for other property types.
+To qualify for a jumbo loan, some lenders require a minimum score of 700 or higher for a primary home, or up to 760 for other property types.
 Keep in mind that a lower score doesn’t mean you won’t be able to get a jumbo loan.
 The decision depends on the lender and other factors, such as the loan program requirements, your debt, down payment amount, and reserves.

 • Down payment.
 Conforming mortgages generally require a 20% down payment if you want to avoid paying private mortgage insurance (PMI), which helps protect the lender from the risk of default.

 Historically, some lenders required even higher down payments for jumbo mortgages, but that’s not necessarily the case anymore.
-Typically, you’ll need to put at least 20% down, although there are exceptions.
+Typically, you’ll need to put at least 20% down, although there are exceptions: SoFi requires just 10% down for jumbo loans.

 A VA loan can be used for jumbo loans.
-The Department of Veterans Affairs will insure the part of the loan that falls under conforming loan limits.
-The down payment requirement is based on the portion of the jumbo loan that’s above the conforming loan limit.
-The loan is available from some lenders with nothing down and no PMI.
-VA loans have a one-time “funding fee,” though, a percentage of the amount being borrowed.
+For borrowers with full entitlement, the Department of Veterans Affairs will insure any size loan.
+For those with partial entitlement, it will insure the part of the loan that falls under conforming loan limits minus anything still owed to the VA.
+The loan may be available from some lenders with nothing down and no PMI.
+VA loans have a one-time “funding fee,” though, which is a percentage of the amount being borrowed.

 • Your savings.
-Jumbo loan programs often require mortgage reserves, housing costs borrowers can cover with their savings.
+Jumbo loan programs often require mortgage reserves, money or assets borrowers could use to cover their housing costs.
 The number of months of PITI house payments (principal, interest, taxes, insurance), plus any PMI or homeowner association fees, needed in reserves after loan closing depends on many factors.
-For a jumbo loan, some lenders may require reserves of three to 24 months of housing payments.
+For a jumbo loan, some lenders may require reserves of six to 24 months of housing payments.

 You don’t necessarily need to have all the money in cash.
 Part of mortgage reserves can take the form of a 401(k), stock portfolios, mutual funds, money market accounts, and simplified employee pension accounts.